How is CTC calculated?

 - Special allowances

-All of these allowances are a part of the CTC.
 In India, these allowances are subjected to different income tax rules.
 There are different rules when it comes to deducting income tax for these allowances.
-Employers and employees must ensure which perks and benefits are subjected to income tax.
-This helps in reducing the liability of the employees to pay taxes and increases the take home salary.
+Employers and employees can review how perks and benefits are treated for income tax under company policy and applicable rules.
+Clarifying this may help employees estimate their take‑home pay.
 Clarification about this in the job offer letter helps to build a transparent relationship between the employer and the employee.

 Deductions

 The final part of the cost to company is the deductions.
 These statutory deductions include provident fund, gratuity, professional tax, and income tax.
-The professional tax depends on the state where the organisation is located and the income tax depends on the employee’s tax bracket.
+Professional tax and income tax are applied based on applicable rules and an employee’s circumstances.
+Organisations commonly review these requirements using official sources.

-Gratuity is paid to the employee in recognition of their long service.
+Gratuity is commonly paid to employees in recognition of long service.
+The Payment of Gratuity Act, 1972 outlines eligibility and payment requirements.
+Organisations typically refer to official guidance or seek professional advice to understand how these requirements apply to their situation.
 The gratuity is an amount paid out of gratitude.
 This concept was legalized by the Payment of Gratuity Act, of 1972.
 Under this act, payment of gratuity is mandatory for employers.
 Gratuity is payable to an employee on termination/resignation from employment after continuous service for a minimum of 5 years in a single organisation.

 Ideally, this amount should not be added to CTC, because it’s a mandatory requirement and anybody is uncertain about completing 5 years of service in the company.
-If the company deducts gratuity from the salary on a yearly basis, then an employee should be paid the deducted sum as an ex gratia payment, if they leave before 5 years of service.
+If a company shows a gratuity component in CTC or makes periodic set‑asides, its policy can specify how any such amounts are treated if someone leaves before five years (for example, whether any discretionary ex gratia payment is considered).

 The concept of cost to company is not defined in any Indian law.
 Thus, sometimes it can be misleading too.
 It varies from company to company.
 Some companies offer current CTC, but some offer deferred CTC.
 Your annual CTC is your current CTC and payment of a separate amount on fulfillment of some conditions is called deferred CTC.
 Gratuity is an excellent example of deferred CTC, which is paid on the condition of completing 5 years of service.